Skip to content

 Important

-The Vue template is based on Vite.
+The frontend build system uses Vite.
 You are strongly encouraged to read through at least the first few pages of the Vite Documentation before getting started on any development.

 Data Modeling

 At this point, you can open up the newly-created solution in Visual Studio and run your application.
-However, your application won't do much without a data model, so you will probably want to do the following before running:
+However, your application won't do much without a data model, so you will probably want to do the following:

 • Create an initial Data Model by adding EF entity classes to the data project and the corresponding DbSet<> properties to AppDbContext.
 You will notice that the starter project includes a single model, Widget, to start with.
 Feel free to change this model or remove it entirely.
 Read Entity Models for more information about creating a data model.